 Even if you do social media yourself, you have to remember that YOUR TIME as a business owner is your most valuable asset.

-If you try to learn social media yourself, without personalised one-on-one training, coaching or without some kind of structured training course to guide you, you could spend years (through trial and error) figuring this stuff out.
+If you try to learn social media yourself, without personalized one-on-one training, coaching or some kind of structured training course to guide you, you could spend years (through trial and error) figuring this stuff out.

 Once you’ve won a few clients and you’ve established your business a bit more, you can move to the next stage: The Small Business Stage.

 2. The Small Business Stage